Sunday, May 31, 2009

 Sunday, May 3, 2009

-Bava Kamma 8 - One Lifts a Found Object, Intending to Acquire it for his Fellow
+Bava Metzia 8 - One Lifts a Found Object, Intending to Acquire it for his Fellow (Finds)

-There each one is holding his end of the garment, and should his fellow drop it, the garment would partially rest on the floor, which would mean that our claimant has not acquired it either, since complete lifting is required.
-We must conclude that when they lift the garment, both intend to help the other one acquire it.
+There, each one is holding his end of the garment, and should his fellow drop it, the garment would partially rest on the floor, which would mean that our claimant has yet to acquire it since complete lifting is required.
+We must conclude that when they lift the garment, both intend to help the other acquire it.

-If two persons, a creditor and a debtor, appear in court holding on to a note of indebtedness, and the creditor says, “It is mine: it fell from me and I subsequently found it,” but the debtor says, “It was indeed yours, however I repaid the debt to you,” - then the witnesses who appear on the document must certify that the document is indeed authentic, and they divide it with an oath, just like in the case of a garment.
+If two persons, a creditor and a debtor, appear in court holding on to a note of indebtedness.
+The creditor says, "It is mine: it fell from me, and I subsequently found it," but the debtor says, "It was indeed yours.
+However, I repaid the debt to you," the witnesses who appear on the document must certify that the document is indeed authentic, and they divide it with an oath, just like in the case of a garment.

 Friday, May 1, 2009